Valentino30/Todo_App_React_Typescript_RTL_Cypress_Netlify/README.md

 # Todo App

 This small todo app was bootstrapped following this [React tutorial](https://youtu.be/RgxyPMJmlRA) by Techbase.
 It is nothing more than a demo to showcase a basic usage of react, react testing library, cypress and netlify.
+The app can be found live on [Netlify](https://remarkable-kangaroo-24b721.netlify.app/).

 ## Scripts